Aortic Valve Replacement: Minimally Invasive

 clots.
 Mechanical valves also increase the risk for infection.

-Talk with your doctor about how to prepare for your upcoming surgery.
-Remember the
+Talk with your healthcare provider about how to prepare for your upcoming surgery.

-- You may need to stop taking certain medicines before your surgery.
-Follow your doctor’s
+Ask your provider if you need to stop taking certain medicines before your surgery.

-instructions if you usually take blood-thinning medicines like warfarin or aspirin.
+Tell your healthcare provider if you usually take blood-thinning medicines like warfarin

-tests before the procedure to assess your health before surgery.
-These may include:
+You may also need some routine tests before the procedure to assess your health .

-before the operation, someone will give you medicines to help you relax.
-In most cases,
+A short time before the operation, someone may give you medicines to help you relax.

-your surgery will proceed as planned.
-However, sometimes another emergency might delay
+In most cases, your surgery will proceed as planned.
+However, sometimes another emergency

 What happens during a minimally invasive aortic valve replacement?